raduschirliu/job-hunter-ats/README.md

 5. Upon initially opening the project or changing Git branches, you will need to set up the database.
    - This should be relatively straighforward, simply follow the [Creating and Upgrading your Database](#Creating-and-Upgrading-your-Database) instructions later in this document.

-6. During development, each time you change any of the models (in `cpsc-471-project\cpsc-471-project\Models`), you will need to create a database migration.
+6. During development, each time you change any of the models (in `job-hunter-ats\job-hunter-ats\Models`), you will need to create a database migration.
    - A "Migration" is essentially an instruction that allows the database to automatically upgrade.
 Our project will end up having many migrations, which will be applied sequentially to create our full, up-to-date database.
    To learn more, go to the [Updating Models and creating Migrations](#Updating-Models-and-Creating-Migrations) section.

-7. Some sample data already exists in the `SampleData.cs` file in the `cpsc-471-project\cpsc-471-project\Test` directory, visit that file for an easy way to add sample data.
+7. Some sample data already exists in the `SampleData.cs` file in the `job-hunter-ats\job-hunter-ats\Test` directory, visit that file for an easy way to add sample data.

 ### Running the Frontend
 - In order for the frontend to run, a recent version of NodeJS should be installed.
 - Upon debugging the project from within VS, the frontend should also be automatically started and hosted at http://localhost:5001.
 - If VS fails to install npm dependencies or fails with an error relating to `react-scripts` not existing, open a terminal within the
-`cpsc-471-project/ClientApp` folder, and run the following command to manually update npm dependencies
+`job-hunter-ats/ClientApp` folder, and run the following command to manually update npm dependencies
    ```bash
    npm install
    ```